LucasPlacentino/LiFePO-SoC-Estimation/Readme.md

 ## Results
-The project implemented an EKF-based SoC estimation algorithm, ...

-MaxAE (Maximum Absolute Error): 0.05
-RMSE (Root Mean Square Error): 0.02
+Error: 2.9691746014870755%

 ![SoC Estimation Plot](Figure_2.png)

 ## Improvements

 ### Fixes:
-- **Algorithm**: there's some issue with the algorithm that needs to be fixed during the next phase in order to get a lower MaxAE and lower RMSE.
+- **Algorithm**: there's some issue with the algorithm that needs to be fixed during the next phase in order to get a lower error.
+- **Battery Caracteristics**: the battery characteristics are defined as constants as it was considered as a sufficient simplification.
+It would be interesting to consider them as variables.

 ### Enhancements:
 - **Modeling**: Implement a more accurate battery model to improve the estimation accuracy.